open-telemetry/opentelemetry-specification/specification/trace/semantic_conventions/messaging.md

 **[10]:** If defined for the address family and if different than `net.peer.port` and if `net.sock.peer.addr` is set.

 **[11]:** `network.protocol.version` refers to the version of the protocol used and might be different from the protocol client's version.
 If the HTTP client used has a version of `0.27.2`, but sends HTTP version `1.1`, this attribute should be set to `1.1`.

-**[12]:** If different than `inet` and if any of `net.sock.peer.addr` or `net.sock.host.addr` are set.
-Consumers of telemetry SHOULD accept both IPv4 and IPv6 formats for the address in `net.sock.peer.addr` if `network.socket.family` is not set.
-This is to support instrumentations that follow previous versions of this document.

 `messaging.operation` has the following list of well-known values.
 If one of them applies, then the respective value MUST be used, otherwise a custom value MAY be used.